-There are tons of life lessons from Anne of Green Gables where Anne has been our companion during both the wonderful and dreadful moments of growing up.
-Here is a list of important life lessons anne has taught us...
+Anne Shirley has been our companion during both the wonderful and dreadful moments of growing up.
+Here is a list of important life lessons from Anne of Green Gables that Anne has taught us...

 10. Daydreaming makes life much more interesting...